 Since then, Geluck has produced hundreds of paintings and two dozen sculptures which, when enlarged, will form the exhibition Le Chat déambule.

 Since the opening on the Champs-Elysées at the end of March 2021, galleries have offered the public an exhibition of the author’s pictorial work.
 Le Chat à Matignon, in Paris; Le Chat aux Grands-Hommes, in Bordeaux; Caen Le Chat s’expose, in Normandy…

 ” Let me introduce you to my very best friend

 We are therefore particularly pleased to present some images, silkscreens, and paintings through this mobile app.

-And Geluck continues to pay homage, parody and comment on the work of illustrious fellow artists.
-When Le Cat talks about art, Picasso, Buren, Soulages, César and a few others are never far away… .
+Geluck has fun paying tribute to, parodying, and commenting on the work of his illustrious fellow artists.
+When Le Cat talks about art, Picasso, Buren, Soulages, César, and a few others are never far away…

 Would do well to look at the finesse of my words